seung-lab/euclidean-distance-transform-3d/README.md

 ### C++ Usage

 Include the edt.hpp header which includes the implementation in namespace `edt`.
-The function names are underscored to avoid a namespace collision in Cython.

 ```cpp
 #include "edt.hpp"